 A online form for reporting sightings of Lundy-ringed Shags will be provided on this website in the future.

-This project operates with the support of the Landmark Trust, who manage the island, and Lundy Bird Observatory .
-We are also grateful to the Lundy Field Society for providing funding enabling this project to be undertaken.
+We are grateful to the Lundy Field Society for providing funding enabling this project to be undertaken.